 Subpart H, entitled Airworthiness Certificates, sets forth requirements for procurement of necessary certificates in relation to FAR 91.203(a)(1).
-The size, weight and defined area of operations for Pattillo & Associates UASs flights permits exception from Part 21 because they meet an equivalent level of safety pursuant to Section 333 of the Reform Act.
+The size, weight and defined area of operations for CTC's UAS flights permits exception from Part 21 because they meet an equivalent level of safety pursuant to Section 333 of the Reform Act.
 The FAA is authorized to exempt aircraft from the airworthiness certificate requirement under both the Act (49 USC 4470(f) and Section 333 of the Reform Act.
-Both pieces of legislation permit the FAA to exempt UASs from airworthiness certificates in consideration of weight, size, speed, maneuverability and proximity to areas such as airports and dense populations.
-Pattillo & Associates meets or exceeds each of these elements